 Minimizes Pressure Ulcers

-This measures the percentage of long-term residents who suffered from new or worsened pressure ulcers.
-We have found that pressure ulcers are a great measure of quality of care.
+This datapoint measures the percentage of long-term patients who suffered from new or worsened pressure ulcers.
+We've found that pressure ulcers are a solid barometer of nursing care quality.

 Minimizes Serious Falls